ww2345/WanderLust/README.md

 ## License

-This project is shared for learning and portfolio use.
+This project is shared for learning and portfolio use